CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/data/datacommand.md

 ### Convert DataCommand to Text

-For some of the ways that an `DataCommand` can be converted to text, please see each of the `DataCommand` data types:
+For some of the ways that a `DataCommand` can be converted to text, please see each of the `DataCommand` data types:

 * [Command][]
 * [Commands][]